Vatican, in promoting values-based movies, states that young people can learn

 Angelita Loturco/Museum of Sacred Art

-Two mummies were recently discovered in
+Two mummies were discovered in the

-the basement of the Mosteiro da Luz Catholic Church in São Paulo, Brazil
+basement of the Mosteiro da Luz Catholic Church in São Paulo, Brazil

 Danielle Steel, best-selling author with

-72 published books, had thoughts of becoming a nun when she was
+72 published books, had thoughts of becoming a nun when she was growing

 Padre Marcelo Rossi is the most popular